 The mapName and cacheName attributes define the map or cache to which this event journal configuration applies.
 You can use pattern-matching and the default keyword when doing so.
-For instance, by using a mapName of journaled, the journal configuration will apply to all maps whose names start with "journaled" and don't have other journal configurations that match (e.g., if you would have a more specific journal configuration with an exact name match).
-If you specify the mapName or cacheName as default, the journal configuration will apply to all maps and caches that don't have any other journal configuration.
+For instance, by using a mapName of journaled\, the journal configuration will apply to all maps whose names start with "journaled" and don't have other journal configurations that match (e.g., if you would have a more specific journal configuration will apply to all maps and caches that don't have any other journal configuration.
 This means that potentially all maps and/or caches will have one single event journal configuration.